How to Design a Social Media Friendly Logo

 Canva, Adobe Spark, Logaster, Squarespace Logo, Looka and LaughingBird all offer free and low-cost DIY logo design tools.

 Designing an effective logo tailored to social media platforms allows you to maximise brand visibility and visual storytelling.
 A strong logo instantly communicates who you are wherever it's viewed online.
-With a strategic design approach, you can craft a versatile logo that engages your audience across social.
+With a strategic design approach, you can craft a versatile logo engaging your audience across social media.